Actindo-AG/Documentation/PIM/API/02_Basics.md

 **Scope:** For multi-scope attributes, key of the scope in which the attribute is used.
 You can use the attribute description in different scopes, for instance, in your web shop and in a reseller platform, such as Amazon.
 This way, your product description can be different in your shop and in the reseller platform.
 In this case, the attribute is multi-scope and must be accordingly defined in its key.
 The attribute key would therefore be *pim_description__shop* and *pim_description__reseller_platform*.
 For detailed information, see [Configure the scopes settings](../Integration/05_ConfigureChannels.md) and [Manage the scopes in DataHub](../../DataHub/Integration/04_ManageChannels.md).

 **Language:** For multi-language attributes, key of the language (ISO language code) in which the attribute is maintained.
 You can maintain the attribute description in different languages, for instance, in English (United States) and in German (Germany).
 In this case, the attribute is multi-language and must be accordingly defined in its key.
-The attribute key would therefore be *pim_description__en-US* and *pim_description__de-DE*.For detailed information, see [Configure the language settings](../Integration/05_ConfigureLanguages.md) and [Manage the languages in DataHub](../../DataHub/Integration/04_ManageChannels.md).
+The attribute key would therefore be *pim_description__en-US* and *pim_description__de-DE*.
+Notice that scope and language are separated with a **double** underscore in the attribute key.
+For detailed information, see [Configure the language settings](../Integration/05_ConfigureLanguages.md) and [Manage the languages in DataHub](../../DataHub/Integration/04_ManageChannels.md).

-> [Info] Notice that scope and language are separated with a **double** underscore in the attribute key.

 Depending on the nature of your products, you will need to create different attributes.
 For example, if you are selling clothes, you will need to define the material, type of fit or the collar size (example attribute keys: pim_material, pim_fit, pim_collar_size).
 However, if you sell smartphones, you need to specify the storage, the screen size, or the case color (example attribute keys: pim_storage, pim_screen_size, pim_case_color).